 Method 2 - WiFi Pass Recovery & Backup to Do Android WiFi Password Backup

 WiFi Pass Recovery & Backup displays all WiFi passwords on your Android phone or tablet alphabetically.
-It can also backup the list in a file and save to the memory card.
+It can also backup the list in a file and save it to the memory card.
 When you forget the WiFi password, you can restore it with one click!
-Besides, you can copy WiFi passwords to the clipboard and then paste it to any file.
+Besides, you can copy WiFi passwords to the clipboard and then paste them to any file.

 Method 3 - Backup Your Mobile to Do Android Wi-Fi Password Backup